Salt Lake City SLC Airport Overview

 - The drive-through lane in the parking structure has closed permanently, but will not impact short- or long-term garage parking.
 The closure allows for site preparation & demolition of garage exit ramp and rental car canopies - making way for a new parking structure & temporary roadway system.

-Current & Future Airport Developments: The new Airport Development Project (started July 2014) is to replace basically all airport facilities:
+Current & Future Airport Developments: The new Airport Development Project (started July 2014) is to replace basically all airport facilities - the first phase of which is scheduled for completion in 2020:

 - A consolidated passenger terminal with North & South Concourses will replace current facilities by 2020, while the entire project is to be completed 2023. - The South Concourse project started May 2016.
 The North Concourse with 30 gates is to replace the current gates of Concourses B, C & D - to be built in two phases, the first one to start on the building's west portion, to be completed by 2020 - together with the completion of the South Concouse-West and the new Terminal.
 At a later point, the North Concourse is to add 15 more gates to the east, reaching a total of 45 gates.
 A passenger tunnel will connect both concourses and their new terminal.